swedenconnect/technical-framework/ELN-0612 - BankID Profile for the Swedish eID Framework.md

 The BankID client (app or desktop program) comprises a text box in which the signature message is displayed for the user.
 A BankID Identity Provider MUST NOT display the signature message in any other way than in this text box.
 How the signature message is assigned is specified below.

+If the BankID Identity Provider prompts the user for his or hers personal identity number in order to initialize the BankID signature operation, the Identity Provider MUST honour the requirement that ensures that a sign message is only displayed to the intended principal, see section 7.2.1 in \[[EidProfile](#eid-profile)\].

 <a name="input-to-bankid-signing"></a>
 #### 4.2.1.
 Input to BankID Signing